Elastic potential energy

 • Joules, J): elastic potential energy (

-• Newtons per meter, N/m): elastic (spring) constant (
+• Newtons per meter, N/m): spring constant (

-The elastic properties of a spring depends on both shape and the material of the spring.
-Therefore, the elastic constant is different for every object.
-Elastic potential energy increases with the constant of the spring and with the distance stretched.
+The elastic properties of a spring depend on both the shape and the material of the spring.
+Therefore, the spring constant is different for every object.

-Spring potential can also be utilized in control systems or mechanical systems to reduce the impact of disturbance, such as in motor vehicles.
-In vehicles, the shock absorbers are aiming to reduce impact on the passengers by absorbing the energy caused by driving on bumpy roads.
-Another use of spring potential in vehicles is in regenerative braking systems, where the stored energy is used to give the vehicle a small power boost.
+This potential can also be utilized in control or mechanical systems to reduce the impact of disturbance, such as in motor vehicles.
+In vehicles, shock absorbers aim to reduce the impact on passengers by absorbing forces caused by driving on bumpy roads.
+Another use of elastic potential energy in vehicles is in regenerative braking systems, where stored energy is used to give the vehicle a small power boost.

-Changing the shape of a system uses energy.
-If the energy comes back out when the pressures and forces are released, that deformation is called elastic deformation.
-For example, when you pull a spring (using energy) the spring will bounce when released (energy comes back out).
-This is what allows these objects to have elastic potential energy.
+Elastic deformation is a type of deformation that occurs when the energy used to change the shape of an object is equally output when pressures and forces are released.
+For example, when you pull a spring, the spring will return to its original shape when released (energy input equals energy output.)
+This is what allows objects to have elastic potential energy.

 Plasticity means that when something is stretched, it stays stretched.
 When an object stays stretched (or bent), that process is called plastic deformation.
-When the material goes back to its original form, that's elastic deformation.
+When the material goes back to its original form, elastic deformation has occurred.

-All springs have some plastic deformation, so some energy is always lost.
-Plastic deformation causes the atoms to speed up in the spring, raising the temperature of the material (similar to, but different from friction), which is why the hoods of cars are quite hot after a car accident.
-Elastic potential energy is the energy that comes back out, so that doesn't increase the temperature.
+All springs have some degree of plastic deformation.
+Some energy is always transferred to new forms, such as thermal energy.
+Plastic deformation causes the atoms in the spring to speed up, raising the temperature of the material (similar to, but different from friction.)
+This is why the hoods of cars are quite hot after a car accident.
+Elastic potential energy does not transfer into new forms, so it does not increase the temperature.

 The University of Colorado has graciously allowed us to use the following Phet simulation.
-Explore this simulation to see how gravitational potential energy and elastic potential energy go back and forth and create a changing amount of kinetic energy:
+Explore this simulation to see how gravitational potential energy, elastic potential energy, and kinetic energy are related in elastic systems.